coreos/bootkube/Documentation/disaster-recovery.md

 renders manifests in a format that `bootkube start` can use invoked to reboot the cluster.

+For best results always use the latest Bootkube release when using `recover`, regardless of which release was used to create the cluster.
 To see available options, run:

 ```
 bootkube recover --help